Get out of jail? Inmates fearful of virus argue for release - KVIA

 “Without your intervention, scores of non-violent offenders are at risk of death,” it reads, “and these people were not given a death sentence.”

 Goodman reported from Miami.
-Associated Press writers Stefanie Dazio from Los Angeles and Michael R. Sisak from New York contributed to this report.
+Michael Balsamo in Washington, Stefanie Dazio in Los Angeles and Michael R. Sisak in New York contributed to this report.